jeffgortmaker/pyblp/docs/api.rst

    SimulationResults.to_pickle
    SimulationResults.to_dict

-They can also be converted into a :class:`Problem` with the following method.
+It can also be converted into a :class:`Problem` with the following method.

 .. autosummary::
    :toctree: _api